Undergraduate Courses

 Fees click to

-Students admitted to The Lir Academy will also be admitted to Trinity College Dublin and therefore the fees policy of TCD will apply, as follows:
+Students admitted to The Lir Academy will also be admitted to Trinity College Dublin and therefore the fees policy of Trinity will apply, as follows:

-If a student is awarded a Local Authority grant, the Student Services Fee will be paid by Local Authority.
-The Sports Centre and USI Levy must be paid by ALL students.
+If a student is awarded a Local Authority grant, the Student Levies & Charges (SLC) fee will be paid by the Local Authority.

-There is more information on the criteria for determining eligibility for free on Trinity's website.
+There is more information on the criteria for determining eligibility for the Free Fees Initiative on Trinity's website.

 A breakdown of undergraduate EU fees can be found on Trinity's website.